simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - read-only copy of DB to channel read-throughput traffic away from primary DB
     - really good for business reporting (BI) queries rather than primary DB
     - supported: (native async) MySQL, PosgreSQL, MariaDB, (SSD backed virtualised storage layer) Aurora
+- Regional DR
+    - DR for RDS should be to create Multi-AZ read replica in a separate region.
+For regional outage, promote to primary and update DNS to new primary endpoint
 #### Aurora
 - In-house build Relational Database
 - You can create custom endpoints (load balanced) to handle criteria other and RO or RW